StarbirdTech/AI-Blueprints/README.md

 The sample projects in this folder demonstrate how to build data science applications with [**HP AI Studio**](https://www.hp.com/us-en/workstations/ai-studio.html).

-We provide **2 sample projects**, each designed for quick and easy use to help you get started efficiently.
+We provide **2 blueprint projects**, each designed for quick and easy use to help you get started efficiently.

 ### 🌸 Classification with SVM